wEB DESIGN | AI | Technology

 2 Weeks: Polish & iterations, design documents, design system, final presentation

-The team and I have questions for our client to ensure we receive clear expectations of what he would like to see for this product.
+Questions we need to ask our client to ensure we receive clear expectations of what he would like to see for this product.

-During our meeting with Jing, we asked Jing what vision you wants for DeepVistaAI.
+During our meeting with Jing, we asked Jing what vision he wants for DeepVistaAI.
 Jing clarified his vision based on the PRD (Product Requirement Document) provided for the team.
 His vision for DeepVista AI is:

 "I want to build a healthy relationship between humans and AI.
 I put it this way as a partner.
 It is a partner with whom you trust each other.
 It's like you do things together."